 If you had a camera in hand, you probably snapped a photo.
-After taking that photo, you probably thought, “This is going to be great.
+After taking that photo, you probably thought, “This will be great.
 Maybe even an award winner.”

-Then when you got to a computer and took a look at the photo, it's nothing like you expected.
+Then when you get to a computer and look at the photo, it's nothing like you expected.
 And not in a good way.
 Don't worry; you're not alone.

 While traveling, that happened to me countless times.
-And over the years, I've come up with a few tricks and techniques to ensure my photos turn out the way I want them to.
+And over the years, I've developed a few tricks and techniques to ensure my photos turn out the way I want them to.

-A lot of these suggestions may seem fairly simplistic and basic.
-However, if I have one word of advice it's STICK TO THE BASICS.
+A lot of these suggestions may seem pretty simplistic and basic.
+However, if I have one word of advice, it's STICK TO THE BASICS.

 1. Direction of Sunlight

 Again, this may seem rudimentary, but how the sun is positioned in the sky significantly affects your photos.

 Preferably, you want the sun to be at your back so that it illuminates the subject of your photo.

 However, sometimes you don't have the luxury of waiting until the sun is in a perfect position.
 That's when you have to get creative.

 You can try to block the sun with one hand while taking the photo with the other or use something in the natural environment to shade you.